Please Don't Defund Measure 99.

 Yes, It’s True: We Could Lose Outdoor School State Funding.

 Oregon voters spoke clearly in November to fully fund Outdoor School.
 But because of the massive state budget shortfall, the Ways & Means Budget Committee must now decide where to make hard cuts.
-Because Measure 99 is statutory, lawmakers can slash, delay or even repeal our hard-won funding.
+Because Measure 99 is statutory, lawmakers can cut, delay or even repeal our hard-won funding.

-We’re confident the Legislature will honor Oregon voters’ choice to fully fund Outdoor School — but only if you remind them of your vote.
+We’re confident the Legislature will honor Oregon voters’ choice to fund Outdoor School — but only if you remind them of your vote.

 We need to deluge the Budget Committee with brief, personalized letters from you, the voter.
 A personalized letter makes a big impact: by having your unique voice heard, you help ensure that the Legislature remembers how many of us support state funding for Outdoor School.